sayed09/odoo-10-docker/README.md

-# Setup Docker for Odoo 10 with pgAdmin Access
+# Docker To Setup Odoo 10 With pgAdmin Access

 ### Install docker: